TinyRoar/UnityFramework/README.md

 # UnityFramework

-Simple C# Codebase as Template for Unity3D Projects
+Tiny Roar's Unity Framework is a small series of classes that assists you in rapid game development with Unity3D engine.

-(c) 2015 - 2017 by Tiny Roar
+(c) 2015 - 2017 by:
-Contributor:

 * [Dario D. Müller](https://github.com/DarioDomiDE)
 * [Sebasian Sacher](https://github.com/ip0p)